nabeelvalley/docs/src/content/blog-md/2025/01-08/scripting-text-manipulation.md

 ## Update 15 April 2026

 Another interesting tool for this kind of text manipulation is [fastmod](https://github.com/facebookincubator/fastmod) which allows for regex based replacements in an interactive fashion for manual intervention

+## Update 2 June 2026

+`sed` also has some kind of scripting behavior using [`sed scripts`](https://www.gnu.org/software/sed/manual/html_node/sed-script-overview.html) but it's fairly limited and clunky